ros2/design/articles/remapping.md

 **Rationale:**
-ROS 1 has this feature using the environment variable `ROS_NAMESPACE` and the argument `__ns` These may not be sufficient in ROS 2 because it supports multiple nodes in the same process.
+ROS 1 has this feature using the environment variable `ROS_NAMESPACE` and the argument `__ns`

 - A system has multiple robots
 - A users wants the robots systems to not interfere, so they push all topics down into a namespace